jakobib/ieko/README.md

 ## Technical background

 The article is written in Markdown syntax and processed with Pandoc to HTML and other formats.
+The current draft is published at <https://jakobib.github.io/isko-database/>.